derf/db-fakedisplay/README.md

 Set these as needed, create `templates/imprint.html.ep` (imprint) and `templates/privacy.html.ep` (privacy policy), and configure your web server to pass requests for db-infoscreen to the appropriate port.
+See the `examples` directory for imprint and privacy policy samples.

 You can run the app using a Mojo::Server of your choice, e.g.  **perl index.pl daemon -m production** (quick&dirty, does not respect all variables)